MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### Strategic Vehicle Configuration

-Vehicle setup is not cosmetic — it is functional engineering.
+Vehicle setup is critical to your progress — it is functional engineering.

-Your build must complete standard career work — cargo transport, value delivery, contracts — while also surviving and responding to hostile encounters.
+Your build must complete standard career work — cargo transport, value delivery, contracts etc. — while also surviving and responding to hostile encounters.

 A pure work configuration may maximise income but increase vulnerability.
 A defensive build may improve survivability but reduce efficiency, range, or payload.